ericcames/aap.as.code/REPOSITORY_OVERVIEW.md

 - **Automates AAP Configuration**: Provisions and configures Ansible Automation Platform (AAP) instances with predefined templates, credentials, inventories, and projects
 - **Enables Demo Orchestration**: Loads setup templates that pull in other specialized demo repositories
-- **Manages Configuration as Code**: Maintains all infrastructure and configuration definitions in version-controlled YAML files
+- **Manages Configuration as Code**: Maintains all configuration definitions in version-controlled YAML files
 - **Integrates ServiceNow & EDA**: Provides Event-Driven Ansible integration with ServiceNow for automated incident response

 ## Why This Repository Exists